 The MacBook Pro 16-inch uses AMD Radeon graphics with the AMD Radeon Pro 5300M or 5500M with 4GB of GDDR6 memory and automatic graphics switching between that and the integrated Intel graphics.

-Unfortunately, there's no discrete graphics option on the 13-inch, but Intel's Iris Plus graphics chips - available in 645 and 655 variants depending on the model - are no slouch and are way better than the integrated graphics of yesteryear.
+Unfortunately, there's no discrete graphics option on the 13-inch, but Intel's Iris Plus graphics chips are no slouch and are way better than the integrated graphics of yesteryear.
 They aren't a patch on the 16-inch, however.

-The storage tops out at a whopping 8TB on the 16-inch and 2TB on the 13-inch, but starting at 512GB and 128GB respectively.
-As we mentioned earlier, adding more internal storage at the time of purchase ups the cost significantly.
+The storage tops out at a whopping 8TB on the 16-inch and 4TB on the 13-inch but starting at 512GB.
+Adding more internal storage at the time of purchase ups the cost significantly.

 The MacBook Pro lineup all has Apple's own T2 chip.
 This is a chip dedicated to security that handles Touch ID and some other capabilities such as powering Siri.